GoogleCloudPlatform/python-docs-samples/healthcare/api-client/v1/dicom/README.rst

         list-dicom-stores   Lists the DICOM stores in the given dataset. patch-dicom-store   Updates the DICOM store.
-        get_iam_policy      Gets the IAM policy for the specified DICOM store. set_iam_policy      Sets the IAM policy for the specified dicom store.
+        get_iam_policy      Gets the IAM policy for the specified DICOM store. set_iam_policy      Sets the IAM policy for the specified DICOM store.
 A single member will be assigned a single role.
 A member can be any of: - allUsers, that is, anyone - allAuthenticatedUsers, anyone authenticated with a